Young woman back to camera at dining table with laptop, books, study materials

 You’re probably all too aware: high school students have massively full schedules.
 Between schoolwork, sports, extracurricular activities, part-time jobs, and trying to socialize, finding the time to fit in SAT prep during the school year can seem impossible.
 But preparing over the summer allows you to focus completely on your SAT prep while eliminating the stress of worrying about letting your other responsibilities fall through the cracks.
 This is especially true when it comes to taking full-length practice tests, which is one of the most important things to do to get ready for the exam.
 It’s daunting to fit in a four-hour practice test during the school year, but during the summer, finding that time comes much more easily.

-The work you must do to prepare for academic classes and exams is often very different from the preparation that must occur for the SAT and ACT.
-High school course work is often focused on understanding the important content of the class, whether that be trigonometric formulas or United States history.
-The SAT and ACT, however, require both a strong foundation of academic knowledge and test more heavily a student’s ability to reason and analyze.
-Trying to prepare for the SAT and ACT while also preparing for your courses can sometimes be a struggle for students who can’t separate the two different skills needed.
-By preparing for these tests over the summer, when there is no conflicting course work, so students can more fully master the different skills needed to perform well on the SAT and ACT.
+The work you do to prepare for academic classes and exams is often very different from SAT and ACT prep.
+High school coursework is often focused on understanding the important content of the class, whether that be trigonometric formulas or United States history.
+The SAT and ACT, however, require both a strong foundation of academic knowledge and reasoning and analysis abilities.
+Trying to prepare for the SAT and ACT while also studying for your courses can sometimes be a struggle to separate the two needed skills.
+By preparing for these tests over the summer when there’s no conflicting coursework, students can fully master the skills needed to perform well on exam day.

 If you want a little more support in your SAT/ACT prep and plan to work with a tutor, summer is the best time to start looking.
 Often, the best tutors are booked up by the time the fall or spring tests roll around.
-These tutors typically begin taking on new students over the summer though, so if you get started early, you are much likelier to get access.
+These tutors typically begin taking on new students over the summer though, so if you get started early, you are much likelier to get access to someone who can really help you maximize your efforts.

-Whatever you decide to do this summer, if you plan on taking the SAT or ACT at some point during your high school career, consider getting started with your test prep now during the break.
-Even if it is just two hours a week, you will be happy to have it out of the way once the school years starts again!
+If you plan on taking the SAT or ACT at some point during your high school career, consider getting started with your test prep now during your summer break.
+Even if it’s just two hours a week, you will be happy to have that foundation once the school year starts again!

 Like what you’re reading?